 Who likes scary movies?
 I haven’t watched one in years.
 I absolutely hate to be afraid.

 The other day a preview came on TV for an upcoming horror flick.
-You know the kind—the one that includes a face mask and some ominously silent guy wielding a knife over some girl’s head.
+You know the kind—it includes a face mask and some ominously silent guy holding a knife over some girl’s head while sh screamed.
 Normally I’d turn that off faster than Tonya Harding can do a triple axel, but I surprised myself by thinking, “Why in the world is that girl running away?
 Why isn’t she running straight at that idiot?
 I’d kick the you-know-what out of him before I let him think I was afraid.”

 That’s when I realized how ridiculous and fake the mask looked.
 It was nothing more than smoke and mirrors.

 It made me think of the morning my husband had taken our dog for a walk in the fields.
-A turkey had run onto their path and started yelling at them.
+A turkey had run onto their path and started squawking at them.
 Ray said he had been so startled he ran, and our dog, who is a big chicken in general, ran right along with him.
-After being chased for a few seconds Ray realized what he was doing.
-He was running away from a turkey!
-So he turned around, waved his arms over his head and yelled, “Ahhhh!” at it.
-The turkey stopped on a dime.
-It turned around, flapped it’s wings, and flew off in the opposite direction.
+After being chased for a few seconds Ray realized what he was doing—he was running away from a turkey!
+So he turned around, waved his arms over his head and yelled, “Ahhhh!”.
+The turkey stopped, turned around, and flew off.